kentpmckinney/epi-tap-room/README.md

 * 4/28/2020 - Added component diagram to README.md (0.75 hours)
 * 4/28/2020 - Added basic components and layout grid (0.50 hours)
 * 4/28/2020 - Started a simple JSON data file and loaded it into KegList (0.50 hours)
+* 4/29/2020 - Added JSON data to KegList state (0.25 hours)
+* 4/29/2020 - Implemented a list of kegs and all necessary details (0.75 hours)

 ### Component Diagram: